-This knowledge is valuable, use it to your advantage and list it as one of your strengths.
-While it is true there there is some negativity associated with technology, it is something that will keep evolving.
+How to Use It: This knowledge is valuable, use it to your advantage and list it as one of your strengths.
+While it is true there is some negativity associated with technology, it is something that will keep evolving.
 We can get ahead in life by evolving with it.

 My least favorite part of the Millennial stereotype is the term “entitled”.
-Knowing that I was going to graduate college inundated with debt, I spent my college career doing internships and working towards my career goals and trying to get ahead.
+Knowing that I was going to graduate college inundated with debt, I spent my college career interning and working towards my goals, trying to get ahead.
 In my first job out of college I was promoted after 2 months, then again after another 6 months.
-This was due to a combination of me taking initiative and having a boss who believed in me, but hearing about how Millennials assume they deserve promotions they haven’t earned made me question it; did I earn this?
+I credit this to a combination of taking initiative and having a boss who believed in me, but hearing about how Millennials assume they deserve promotions they haven’t earned made me question it; did I earn this?

 This plays off the entitled part of the Millennial stereotype as well, and I live by these words.
-I strive to be the best, and to do that you must consistently be evolving and willing to grow.
+I strive to be the best I can be, and to do that I must consistently be evolving and willing to grow.
 This includes discomfort, feelings of inadequacy, and sometimes a good failure or two.
 If you are not doing these things, you are comfortable.
 If you are just comfortable, you are not growing.
 It’s a vicious cycle to get stuck on, and once you do it can be very difficult to get off.

-While it is ideal to find a company that you love enough to stay with and grow in, I live by the rule that if I ever feel like I can do my job better than anyone else there, it’s time to move on.
+How to Use It: While it is ideal to find a company that you love enough to stay with and grow in, I live by the rule that if I ever feel like the challenge and ability to grow has halted, it’s time to move on.
 Once you’ve hit that plateau, what are you learning?
 How are you growing as a person and a professional?
 Timing and overall happiness definitely play a part in this too, but the most important thing you can do is to never stop building on yourself.

 It is easy to look at a job and say “I don’t fit the qualifications.
-I only have 3 years experience, not 5.
+I only have 4 years experience, not 5.
 I am only proficient in excel, not advanced.”
-It’s easy to make excuses why you shouldn’t go for the things you want, what’s hard is telling yourself that you why you should.
+It’s easy to make excuses why you shouldn’t go for the things you want, what’s hard is telling yourself that you should.

-Confidence is not just about how others see you, but also about how you see yourself.
-While you may not have 5 years experience, you have 3 working with Fortune 500 companies.
-While you may not be advanced in excel, you’re proficient and have all the tools you need to get to that next level with ease.
-Confidence is not about who you are now, but who you strive to be.
-Believe in your abilities and hold yourself accountable for the growth you need to get to the next step, and others will have confidence in you too.
+>How to Use It: Confidence is not about who you are now, but who you strive to be.
+Believe in your abilities and hold yourself accountable for the growth you need to get to the next step, and others will have confidence in you, too.

 While success is not something that happens overnight, it is ok to take chances on yourself.
-Surround yourself with people who believe in you and learn from them, and most importantly pay no mind to these Millennial stereotypes that have been casting a shadow on our generation for the past decade.
-Define what success means to you, and continuously work to help yourself reach that next step.
+Surround yourself with people who believe in you and learn from them, and most importantly use actions to tear these stereotypes down.
+Define what success means to you, and continuously work to improve yourself.
 The best way to shut them up is to prove them wrong, #AmIRight?!